open/close all folders

 - Ladies and gentlemen... an epic power metal rendition of the Pokemon theme we all know and love, featuring Tony Kakko on vocals.

 - In the 2014 Pokemon World Championship, Se Jun Park decided to use a Pachirisu on his team.
-It became critical to his eventual victory, tanking a Draco Meteor and bringing down a Mega Kangaskhan - a Pokemon so broken that Nintendo themselves said they might need to nerf it.
+It became critical to his eventual victory, tanking a Draco Meteor and bringing down a Mega Kangaskhan - a Pokémon that was so broken it dominated the meta game for three years before it got nerfed in Sun and Moon.

 - Anyone doing a Mono-type run and managing to beat the game with only one type.
 Bonus points if they manage to utilize any moves that helps fight against their weaknesses.